Clarifai/old-docs/api-guide/model/deep-training.md

 {% endtab %}
 {% endtabs %}

-### Make the new workflow app's default

-Make this the default workflow in the app, so it will every time we add an input.
+### Update your Default Workflow with your Deep Trained Model

-You can use your deep trained embeddings as the base workflow in your application.
+Index your inputs with your deep trained model by updating your default workflow.
+You can also use your deep trained embeddings as the basis for clustering and search.

 {% tabs %}
 {% tab title="gRPC Java" %}